How to Define Your MVP’s Core Features: A Step-by-Step Guide for Startups

 Set Clear Objectives for the MVP:

 An MVP is a stepping stone to a more polished product.
 Progress, however, can take many different forms.
-That’s why setting a goal for your MVP is critical.
-Possible objectives include:

 Your decision of which objective to focus on translates directly to the minimal viable features included in your design.
 Launching an MVP to gain users, for example, will yield a very different result than one aiming to gather audience insights.
 The former might focus on a high-fidelity execution of an in-demand feature.
 However, an MVP designed to gather feedback might not even be an app, but perhaps a “fake door” MVP that teases functionality to gauge user interest.

-Define Success Metrics:
+Define Measurable Metrics:

 An MVP should tell you whether your idea has merit and how to improve it.
 Setting key performance indicators (KPIs) before you launch makes the results of your MVP more actionable.
 Depending on your MVP, success could include: